Asa Jackson: Baltimore Ravens (third stint)

 On October 17, 2016, Jackson was signed to the Ravens' practice squad.
 He was promoted to the active roster on November 15, 2016.
-He was released by the Ravens on November 26, 2016 and was re-signed to the practice squad.
+He was released by the Ravens on November 26, 2016, and was re-signed to the practice squad.

 Detroit Lions

 On December 6, 2016, Jackson was signed by the Lions off the Ravens' practice squad.
-He was placed on injured reserve on January 3, 2017 with an ankle injury.
+He was placed on injured reserve on January 3, 2017, with an ankle injury.

 San Francisco 49ers

 On August 8, 2017, Jackson was signed by the San Francisco 49ers.
-He was waived on September 2, 2017 and was signed to the practice squad the next day.
+He was waived on September 2, 2017, and was signed to the practice squad the next day.
 He was promoted to the active roster on September 16, 2017.
 He was placed on injured reserve on October 10, 2017.

+Coaching career

+In 2019, Jackson started coaching as an assistant defensive backs coach with Ohio State.

+In 2021, Jackson was the defensive coordinator for his high school alma mater, Christian Brothers High School.

+In 2022, Jackson was hired as the cornerbacks coach for his alma mater, Cal Poly.
+In 2023, he was promoted to wide receivers coach.
+In 2024, he was promoted to his third position group as he transitioned into the running backs coach position.
+He reverted back to cornerbacks coach before the start of the 2024 season.